-where $\ell_{\mathrm{off}}$ is an instantaneous scalar-valued loss function $\ell_{\mathrm{off}}$ $: (\mathbb{R}^{d}, \mathbb{R}^{d}) \rightarrow \mathbb{R}$ that penalizes the NN prediction from the expected missing term.
+where $\mathcal{L}_{\mathrm{off}}$ is an instantaneous scalar-valued loss function $\mathcal{L}_{\mathrm{off}}$ $: (\mathbb{R}^{d}, \mathbb{R}^{d}) \rightarrow \mathbb{R}$ that penalizes the NN prediction from the expected missing term.
 In this context, $\mathcal{M}$ is defined as a NN implemented in a standard deep learning framework such as PyTorch or TensorFlow.
-This allows for the computation of the gradient of the loss function, i.e., injecting \eqref{eq:min-off} in \eqref{eq:minimization-differentiable},
+This allows for the computation of the gradient of the offline objective, i.e., injecting \eqref{eq:min-off} in \eqref{eq:minimization-differentiable},

 Using this formulation, the problem is simple to setup since both terms on the right-hand side are automatically determined using AD capabilities.
-However, while the offline approach is efficient to accurately reproduces the statistical properties of the missing term $\tau(\mathbf{y})$, it has been shown to lead to unstable simulations in non-linear, chaotic dynamical systems such as those found in turbulence modeling \cite{maulik2019subgrid}.
+However, while the offline approach is efficient to accurately reproduce the statistical properties of the missing term $\tau(\mathbf{y})$, it has been shown to lead to unstable simulations in non-linear, chaotic dynamical systems such as those found in turbulence modeling \cite{maulik2019subgrid}.
 Improving the stability of the SGS model can be done by increasing the size of the dataset, in particular by reducing the inter-sample correlation \cite{guan2022stable} or adding physics-based terms in the loss function \cite{guan2023learning}.
 As pointed out in \cite{frezat2022posteriori}, the offline training approach may not be able to optimize a model based on relevant metrics in the context of a dynamical system.
-An equivalent training approach tailored to this task, called online, has already been explored successfully in turbulence modeling \cite{um2020solver,holl2020learning,macart2021embedded}.
-Formally, \cite{frezat2022posteriori} described the minimization problem \eqref{eq:min} of the online loss $\mathcal{L}_{\mathrm{on}}$,
+An equivalent training approach tailored to this task, called online, has already been explored successfully in turbulence modeling \cite{um2020solver,holl2020learning,macart2021embedded,kochkov2021machine}.
+Formally, \citeA{frezat2022posteriori} described the minimization problem \eqref{eq:min} of the online loss $\mathcal{L}_{\mathrm{on}}$ where